ComposableFi/composable/docs/docs/user-guides/transfer-usdt-statemine-picasso.md

 [article from Polkadot]: https://support.polkadot.network/support/solutions/articles/65000181634-how-to-withdraw-usdt-from-bitfinex-on-statemine

 :::note
-USDT is a sufficient asset, which means you don't need KSM in your Statemine account to receive USDT.
+USDT is a “sufficient” asset, which means you don't need KSM in your Statemine account to receive USDT.

-However, you do need KSM in the Statemine account in order to send USDT, since the transaction fees are paid in KSM.
+However, you do need KSM in the Statemine account in order to transfer USDT, since transaction fees are paid in KSM.
-To learn how to teleport KSM to Statemine, [please read this article].
+The process is the same as for USDT transfers from Bitfinex to Statemine.
 :::

-[please read this article]: https://support.polkadot.network/support/solutions/articles/65000181119

-Watch the video for our guide here: https://youtu.be/SmTsDK1pI3Q Read our guides on how to create and connect a wallet the [Talisman] or [Polkadot.js] on Picasso.
+Watch the video for our guide here: https://youtu.be/SmTsDK1pI3Q Read our guides on how to create and connect a [Talisman] or [Polkadot.js] wallet on Picasso.

 ![picasso_homepage](./picasso-homepage.png)